With employers getting their businesses back on track, now is the time to get your CV in order to show off your skills and make you stand out.

 Education and Qualifications.

 Include relevant qualifications to the role and list your education achievements.
-If you have a 3rd level qualification there is no need to list Junior Cert results as well.
+If you have a degree level qualification there is no need to list GCSE results as well.

 We have seen too many CVs where there are no dates or time frames attached to experiences.